WILLIAM ALLAN COPPER CONDER TOKEN 1795

-D & H 246a Middlesex, William Allen Halfpenny
+Middlesex D & H 246a Half Penny Depicting coat of arms and the name William Allen

 In the late 1600's to the late 1700's copper coinage was produced sporadically, sometimes not at all, for various reasons.
 Conder Tokens (named after James Conder) are copper coins (usually pennies and half pennies) Printed by towns, businesses, and organizations of all types to meet a need for low denomination coinage to pay wages and make change.
 Thousands of varieties of tokens were minted and many are beautiful and intricate.